hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/individual-validator-monitoring.md

 Agora-cl beacon nodes allow for monitoring of specific validator indices by tracking important metrics on the blockchain, including details about their rewards, attestation performance, sync committee participation, and more.

-The beacon node takes a flag `--monitor-indices` that takes as parameter a validator index.
+The Agora node takes a flag `--monitor-indices` that takes as parameter a validator index.
 This flag can be used multiple times.
 For example, to track validators 1, 2, 12, and 15, you can run with

 ```shell
 beacon-chain --monitor-indices 1 --monitor-indices 2 --monitor-indices 12 --monitor-indices 15